Jakkwj/simpo-home/docs/QucikStart.md

 <!-- ## Getting Started -->
 The 3 essential elements of **SIMPO** are: **BioModel** (model), **DataSet** (data) and **Project** (solution).

-The steps of a complete calcualtion process are:
+The steps of a complete calculation process are:
-- [Step 1](/docs/Tutorials/Installtion): install the calcualtion client on your computer, and then sign up and sign in to <a href="http://111.230.245.215/dashboard/home">Dashborad</a>.
+- [Step 1](/docs/Tutorials/Installtion): install the calculation client on your computer, and then sign up and sign in to <a href="http://111.230.245.215/dashboard/home">Dashborad</a>.
 - [Step 2](/docs/Tutorials/BioModel): create a **BioModel**.
 - [Step 3](/docs/Tutorials/DataSet): create a **DataSet**.
 - [Step 4](/docs/Tutorials/Project): create a **Project** to combine **BioModel** and **DataSet**, and then select a calculation engine to solve them.